 If you’re retiring mid-year, increase your 401(k) or 403(b) contributions.
 Raise your savings enough to make a full year’s allowable contribution in the months you have left.
 This may be your last chance to put away tax-deferred money.
 I retired mid-year, so I doubled my 403(b) deferrals.
 That way, I accumulated a full year’s contributions in just six months.

-If you contribute to a health care spending account, don’t overfill it in the year you retire.
+If you contribute to a health care spending account (Flexible Spending Account), don’t overfill it in the year you retire.
 These plans are “use it or lose it.”
 Estimate your health costs up until retirement and don’t add any more to the health spending account than that.
 Know the time window for submitting claims, and act promptly so you don’t lose the money you set aside.

 If you have a defined benefit pension, know how much you’ll receive.
 The biggest advantage of a pension is that you can’t outlive it.
 It’s guaranteed income for life.
 But the payment is most likely fixed, so inflation will trim its purchasing power over time.
 There’s also a chance that your employer could default on its obligations.
 Yes, there are government protections for pensions.
 But they don’t make you whole if you’re owed a hefty sum—more than $5,400 a month in 2021.